 Alright by now you have hopefully selected the hosting provider that you want to use.
 I am assuming that they have sent over a contract and want you to sign this before the services will be provisioned.
 What do you do now?
 When it comes to the final price of the contract this is often negotiated from the initial quoted price.

-In my experience you can successfully negotiate a lower overall contract price by starting the negotiating at these two points.
+In my experience, you can successfully negotiate a lower overall contract price by starting the negotiating at these two points.

 - The length of the contract.
-The longer of a contact you are willing to sign the lower the price will be.
+The length of a contact you are willing to sign the lower the price will be.
 If you are willing to sign a 3-year agreement you should hopefully end up at roughly a 20% discount over the 1-year term.

 - The setup fee.
-In most cases you can get this waived without too much of an issue.
+In most cases, you can get this waived without too much of an issue.
 Even on a small 1-year contract with some persistence this hosting provider should drop or deeply discount this fee.

 Once you have negotiated the price of the contract pay attention to these clauses in the contract.

 - Contract Renewal.
 Pay close attention to this clause.
-Some hosting providers use an automatic renewal or “Evergreen clause”.
+Some hosting providers use an automatic renewal or “Evergreen Clause”.
 I would suggest that you not sign a contract with this clause in it.
 Your hosting needs will most likely change by the end of your current agreement.
 Due to that you want to be in the best position to negotiate a new deal when your current contract expires.

 - How far in advance do you need to cancel the contract.
 Similar to the above issue.
 Pay attention how much notice you need to provide to cancel the services at the end of the contract.
-Even at the end of the contract you will need to either renew or move your hosting services other places.
+Even at the end of the contract, you will need to either renew or move your hosting services other places.
 Make sure you understand the time frames required for proper notification.

-- What is the process for cancelling the contract if the hosting provider fails to live up to their SLA.
+- What is the process for canceling the contract if the hosting provider fails to live up to their SLA.
 This does happen on occasion and you should know what the process is, what sort of violation is required and any penalties you could be assessed.

 That wraps up some simple tips for evaluating and signing up with a hosting provider for your Magento site.
-As always myself and the entire team here at Orange Collar are here to help you out in your journey.
+As always I and the entire team here at Orange Collar are here to help you out in your journey.